yohasebe/monadic-chat/docs/overview.md

 **Grounding AI Chatbots with Full Linux Environment on Docker**

-🌟 **Monadic Chat** is a versatile web application framework designed to create and utilize intelligent chatbots.
-By providing a full-fledged Linux environment on Docker to GPT-4 and other LLMs, it allows the chatbots to perform advanced tasks that require external tools for searching, coding, testing, visualization, and more.
+🤖 + 🐳 + 🐧 **Monadic Chat** is a framework designed to create and utilize intelligent chatbots.
+By providing a full-fledged Linux environment on Docker to GPT-4 and other LLMs, it allows the chatbots to perform advanced tasks that require external tools for searching, coding, testing, analysis, visualization, and more.

 ⚠️  **Important Notice**